melahn/java-trace-visualizer/README.md

 The actual printing is done by two subclasses *TraceVisualizerTextPrinter* and *TraceVisualizerPlantUMLPrinter*. *TraceVisualizerTextPrinter* generates an easy-to-read ascii text tree view showing method invocations and line numbers for the methods called. *TraceVisualizerPlantUMLPrinter* provides a similar view, except it uses PlantUML as an intermediate form, from which an image is generated.
 For more information about PlantUML, see [PlantUML](http://plantuml.com/).

-The generated statistics include just the method name and the number of times the methid was called, as a csv file.
+The generated statistics include just the method name and the number of times the method was called, as a csv file.

 All the classes are packaged in a shaded jar that contains all the dependencies needed.
 The jar is a snapshot version for now.
 Before I publish the artifact to a central repository, I will create Version 1.0.0.